 Code had already deduced the situation we were in, and tomorrow, my duty was to see the plan through.

-If all goes as planned, then maybe we could go as far as stopping the fake Black Wolves altogether.
-And maybe even catch the mastermind of this operation, whom we already had a hunch who it was.
+If all goes accordingly, then we could go as far as stopping the fake Black Wolves and maybe even catch the mastermind of this operation altogether.

-When I came back to the Den after running errands in the Valley with Code.
-He didn't come back with me.
-And there was a possibility I wasn't going to see him for a while after that.
+When I came back to the Den after groceries and errands, Code didn't come back with me.
+And I had a feeling I wouldn't be seeing him around for a bit.